 Hardware decoding is generally to help reallocate the processing power to help reduce CPU overheating and improve overall functionality and speed.
 Especially when you are about to playback large video files like H.265 4K 8K 10bit videos or your CPU is heavily occupied already, for hassle-free glitches-free visuals, we highly recommend you enabling HW decoding to relief the pressure.

-5KPlayer now offers users two hardware decoding options: NVIDIA CUVID and DirectX Video Acceleration (DXVA).
+5KPlayer now offers users three hardware decoding options: QSV-Intel, NVIDIA CUVID and DirectX Video Acceleration (DXVA).

 QSV decodes on Sandybridge, for instance, cannot do ~29.x fps decode properly, failing with a green smudge for MPEG-4, VC-1 and H.264 content.
 QuickSync does not offer any benefits.
 It is also no longer being developed and does not support HEVC.

 NVIDIA CUDA (Compute Unified Device Architecture), is NVIDIA's technology.
 The complex computing tasks are partially asigned to GPU resources via a special API provided by Nvidia.
 CUDA works only with NVIDIA graphics cards, starting with GeForce 8 series and later.